Same-day bookings available · $50 surcharge

 Book a Sydney mobile pre-purchase inspection

-We come to the car - dealer, private seller, or auction yard, across Greater Sydney and into the Central Coast, Illawarra, Blue Mountains, and Hunter regions.
+We come to the car; dealer, private seller, or auction yard, across Greater Sydney and into the Central Coast, Illawarra, Blue Mountains, and Hunter regions.
 Most inspections are done same-day or next-day.
-Verbal call within 90 minutes of finishing; written report with photos by end of day.
+You get a verbal call within 90 minutes of the inspection finishing and a written report with photos by end of day.
+Inspections start from $300.

 Frequently asked questions